 Although there is a strong demand worldwide for energy-saving measures, a large part of energy consumption and CO2 emissions in Europe are directly related to buildings and, in particular, their heating systems.
 Conventional insulation materials and systems often reach their physical limits.
 Insulation measures are often abandoned because there is not enough available space.
 Modern vacuum insulation panels use the principle of a thermal bottle and convert this into a panel shape, thus providing an optimal physical type of insulation in the smallest of space.

 In construction, VIPs insulate approximately five times better than conventional insulation materials of the same thickness.
 This enables architects and developers to save 80% of space normally needed for installation.
 Thanks to lower heating requirements, a more favourable CO2 balance is also achieved.
 Vacuum insulation panels are suitable for multiple application areas in the construction industry – such as roofing, flooring, balustrades, balconies and conservatories, as well as other interior and exterior insulation uses.
-A further added value of va-Q-tec insulation panels is provided by their modular design: various sizes, shapes and surface laminations (va-Q-vip F-EPS, va-Q-vip F-GGM) guarantee individual solutions for every customer.
+A further added value of va-Q-tec insulation panels is provided by their modular design: various sizes, shapes and surface laminations (va-Q-vip F-EPS, va-Q-vip F-GGM) offer individual solutions for every customer.

 Thermal performance and weight